hamptonpieryc/website/content/docs/club-rules.md

 required to do so except where this duty is specific to any other Officer.

 **5.2.2** Vice Commodore: The Vice Commodore shall assume the duties of the Commodore in his or her absence.
-They will be responsible to the General Management Committee for maters relating to all buildings owned or leased by the Club and for the maintenance of permanent equipment therein including the kitchen and Club furniture.
+They will be responsible to the GMC for maters relating to all buildings owned or leased by the Club and for the maintenance of permanent equipment therein including the kitchen and Club furniture.
 They will also be responsible for the orderliness of the Club's premises.